 The Blackboard app supports these mobile compatible test questions:

 - Short Answer

-- Building block is updated: The user is blocked from taking the test to ensure a consistent and supported assessment experience in the app and to prevent unsupported content from causing unforeseen issues in a mobile test attempt.
+- Building block is updated: You can view test details only.
+When you tap Begin Attempt or Continue Attempt, a pop-up message directs you to open the test in a desktop browser instead.
+This ensures a consistent and supported assessment experience in the app and prevents unsupported content from causing issues in a mobile test attempt.

 - Building block is not updated yet: The test launches in the in-app browser.
 However, it's best to take these types of tests on a desktop web browser for the best experience.